-Watch out for lowball settlement offers when you have received a back injury that requires this surgery in Michigan.
+Watch out for lowball settlement offers when you have received a back injury that requires fusion surgery in Michigan.

 Some of the more difficult workers’ comp cases involve spinal fusion because it can end careers.
 If an employee has always done heavy labor, the transition to a sedentary job can be difficult.
 Even activities of daily living can be much harder when someone has problems standing, walking, and lifting.
 A workers’ comp settlement for spinal fusion can make things easier.